 Before you move any further ahead we, at The Mobile Home Dealer, would suggest you are knowledgeable about how the mobile home that you are planning on purchasing will be paid for.

 Sounds silly, we know, but many times Sarasota Florida mobile home Buyers are not aware of the ways mobile homes on leased land can be purchased.

-In Florida, since the mobile home is on leased land and viewed as personal property then many traditional financing options will not be available to the Buyer.
+In Florida, since the mobile home is on leased land and viewed as personal property many traditional financing options will not be available to the Buyer.

-The reason why is that many traditional lenders will only lend on a mobile home in the Sarasota Florida area if the land is included in the purchase, if not then more than likely they will not approve the loan.
+The reason is that many traditional lenders will only lend on a mobile home in the Sarasota Florida area if the land is included in the purchase, if not then more than likely they will not approve the loan.

-Lenders usually want to see the land included in the purchase price and not on a leased land because, whether accurate or not, they tend to believe that if you default on the loan then you could trailer up your home and hit the road leaving the lender with no way to obtain anything back from the money they lent you on the mobile home.
+Lenders usually want to see the land included in the purchase price and not on leased land because, whether accurate or not, they tend to believe that if you default on the loan then you could trailer up your home and hit the road leaving the lender with no way to obtain anything back from the money they lent you on the mobile home.